realworldocaml/book/book/platform/README.md

 - The `hello.opam` file contains metadata for registering this software as an opam project.
-As we'll see, we won't need to edit this manually because we can generate the file via dune.
+As we'll see, we won't need to edit this manually because we can generate the file via `dune`.

 - There are three source directories, each with its own `dune` file specifying the build parameters for that part of the codebase.
 The